databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/07-aggregating-index/refresh-aggregating-index.md

 ```

 The "LIMIT" parameter allows you to control the maximum number of blocks that can be updated with each refresh action.
 It is strongly recommended to use this parameter with a defined limit to optimize memory usage.
 Please also note that setting a limit may result in partial data updates.
 For example, if you have 100 blocks but set a limit of 10, a single refresh might not update the most recent data, potentially leaving some blocks unrefreshed.
 You may need to execute multiple refresh actions to ensure a complete update.

+## When to Use REFRESH AGGREGATING INDEX

+- **When Automatic Updates Fail:** In cases where the default automatic updates (`SYNC` mode) do not work properly, use `REFRESH AGGREGATING INDEX` to include any missed data in the index.
+- **For ASYNC Indexes:** If aggregating index is created with the `ASYNC` option, it won't update automatically.
+You need to manually refresh it using `REFRESH AGGREGATING INDEX`.

 ## Examples